Young Laois dad shares story of living with MS

 Through John’s story, MS Ireland’s World MS Day campaign aims to build understanding, challenge misconceptions and remind people living with MS that they are part of a strong and supportive community.

-MS is a condition affecting the central nervous system, which consists of the brain and spinal cord, with symptoms varying in severity and ranging from fatigue and reduced mobility to changes in sensation and memory.
+MS is an autoimmune condition affecting the central nervous system, which consists of the brain and spinal cord, with symptoms varying in severity and ranging from fatigue and reduced mobility to changes in sensation and memory.
 More information is available online at MSIreland and the MS Infoline at 0818 233233.

 More in this section